Answers to Some Frequently Asked Questions

 Submissions are always welcome

-Please do send your music if you think it would suit the show.
-Time is always limited so it’s impossible to include everything – but if your music is not featured straight away then it might still be played at a later date.
-Correspondence cannot be entered into about when tracks will be included – but all submissions are appreciated.
+We are always delighted to be sent music.
+If your music is not featured straight away then it might still be aired at a later date.
+Correspondence cannot be entered into about when tracks will be included in the show, but all submissions are very much appreciated.

-- Please make downloading as simple as clicking a link or two.
-If possible, make all of an album’s tracks available together as a single download.
+- • Make all of the tracks available together as a single download.

-- If your music is for sale on Bandcamp, you can easily send us a download code.
-Bandcamp explains how.
+- • If your files are on Bandcamp, you can send download codes.

 Remember to tag your files